mrismanaziz/Reforestation/README.md

-## Why are giraffes so slow to apologize?
-Because it takes them a long time to swallow their pride.
+## Why does it take longer to get from 1st to 2nd base, than it does to get from 2nd to 3rd base?
+Because there’s a Shortstop in between!